christttto/blog/_posts/thinkingOutLoud/05/2019-05-10-The-MEAN-Stack-Guide.markdown

 e2e: End to end testing.
 node_modules: where the dependencies are installed.
 when npm install is ran in the directory, everything of the package.json file is being downloaded into node_modules directory.

+src has app.
+where the meat is.

+During the development, ng serve should be running to refresh when we make changes.

+### Course Outline
+Getting started
+Angular Frontend
+Node.js + Express Backend
+Handling Data with MongoDB
+Enhancing the App
+Image Upload
+Data Pagination